CodyChuGit/OT2-Camera-Classifier/README.md

 A sample 300+ image training data library can be accessed in OT2-Camera-Classifier/Machine_Learning/data

-Follow this install tutorial to setup tensor flow on your machine:
+Follow this install tutorial to setup tensor flow on your machine.
+Pip install is risky and is not recommended to enable GPU:

 https://www.tensorflow.org/install